 - Qualitätswein with the designation of origin “Steiermark” may not include a more detailed geographical designation than “Steiermark”.

-Primary grape varieties for Ortswein:
+Primary grape varieties for Ortswein

 - Kitzeck-Sausal: Sauvignon Blanc, Riesling

-- Eichberg: Sauvignon Blanc, Gelber Muskateller
+- Eichberg: Sauvignon Blanc, Muskateller

-- Leutschach: Sauvignon Blanc, Gelber Muskateller
+- Leutschach: Sauvignon Blanc, Muskateller

-- Gamlitz: Sauvignon Blanc, Gelber Muskateller
+- Gamlitz: Sauvignon Blanc, Muskateller

 - Ehrenhausen: Sauvignon Blanc, Morillon